sheysyn/NFSU2.Clutch/README.md

 # Description

 >It's a .asi script file, which simulates the operation of the clutch.

+>WHEN USING A SCRIPT, THE REPLAY IS NO LONGER AVAILABLE BECAUSE THE GAME RECORDS ACTIONS AND DATA AT A GIVEN TIME, BUT WHEN USING A SCRIPT, THE ACTIONS FROM IT ARE NOT TRANSFERRED TO THE GAME RECORDING, BUT THE DATA STILL CHANGES, AND WHEN TRYING TO PLAY BACK, THE DATA DOES NOT MATCH AND THE REPLAY IS INTERRUPTED.

 # How to download